stoerr/chatGPTtools/docs/bookmarkletmaker/prompt.md

 Have a look at index.html - read the complete file.

 Please create or update file bookmarkletmaker/bookmarkletmaker.html in the same style that can create a bookmarklet from a javascript fragment - including background, colors and frame with separators.
+Read and modify the file if it exists.
 It should have:
 1. a one sentence description what it does
 2. a description what a bookmarklet is.
 Link to index.html as examples for some bookmarklets of mine.
 3. a text input for the title of the bookmarklet